MarcoJanse/MarcoJanse.github.io.old/_posts/2022-11-30-using-a-Yubikey-with-github-for-signing-your-commits.md

 ```

 Exit the `gpg/card>` prompt by typing `q`
-This will list your key ID's, but we will list all settings on the Yubikey using the command below
+This will list your key ID's, but we will list all settings on the Yubikey using the command below:

 ```powershell
 gpg --card-status